myriadrf/A2300/hdl/containers/2ChRx_Readme .txt

 ********************************************************************************************************************
 VERSION NOTES:

+** Ver 2, rev. 10 (h0110 - 7/8/14)
+1)  Fixed bug introduced in last revision, which had removed the synch enable capability for some reason.
+It was restored to implementation in rev 8.
+All other changes from rev. 9 remain.

 ** Ver 1, rev. 9 (h0108 - 7/6/14)
 1) Added synchronous RF clear option in the Master Control Register to clear the internal state of both Lime RF interfaces.
 The master control register has been updated as follows: